 what other artists say about my art

 - Daniel Sroka makes the everyday aspects of nature larger than life.
-By focusing on the tiny details of seed pods, leaves, twigs and petals, he draws our attention to their hidden beauty. @kirstymhall
+By focusing on the tiny details... he draws our attention to their hidden beauty. - @kirstymhall

-- ...these hauntingly beautiful and elegant photographs... @cynthiaisgr8
+- Hauntingly beautiful and elegant photographs... - @cynthiaisgr8

-- Love that you photograph dying things to bring them back to life in another dimension. @joanie_s_c
+- I love that you photograph dying things to bring them back to life in another dimension. - @joanie_s_c

 - Your work is an exquisite expression of abstraction in nature!
-It is magical, sensuous, luminous, accessible. @lizamyers
+Magical, sensuous, luminous, accessible. - @lizamyers

 Other things about me

-- I am a board member and committe chairman for Morris Arts, whose mission is to build community through the arts in Morris County, New Jersey.
+- I am a board member and committe chair for Morris Arts, whose mission is to use the arts to build our local community.

 - I graduated from Hampshire College in 1989, where I did advanced study on the connections between symbols and language, the use of metaphor, and the development of visual language skills in children.